 Objectives: To explore the feasibility and acceptability of offering rapid HIV testing to men who have sex with men in gay social venues.

-Methods: Qualitative study with depth interviews and focus group discussions.
+Methods: Qualitative study with in-depth interviews and focus group discussions.
 Interview transcripts were analysed for recurrent themes.
-A total of twenty-four respondents participated in the study.
-Six gay venue owners, four gay service users, and one service provider took part in depth interviews.
+24 respondents participated in the study.
+Six gay venue owners, four gay service users and one service provider took part in in-depth interviews.
 Focus groups were conducted with eight members of a rapid HIV testing clinic staff and five positive gay men.

-Results: Respondents had strong concerns about confidentiality and privacy, and many felt that HIV testing was 'too serious' an event to be undertaken in social venues.
-The majority also voiced concerns about issues relating to post-test support and behaviour, and clinical standards.
+Results: Respondents had strong concerns about confidentiality and privacy, and many felt that HIV testing was “too serious” an event to be undertaken in social venues.
+Many also voiced concerns about issues relating to post-test support and behaviour, and clinical standards.
 Venue owners also discussed the potential negative impact of HIV testing on social venues.

-Conclusion: There are currently substantial barriers to offering rapid HIV tests to MSM in social venues.
-Further work to enhance acceptability must consider ways of increasing the confidentiality and professionalism of testing services, designing appropriate pre and post-discussion protocols, evaluating different models of service delivery, and considering their cost-effectiveness in relation to existing services.
+Conclusion: There are currently substantial barriers to offering rapid HIV tests to men who have sex with men in social venues.
+Further work to enhance acceptability must consider ways of increasing the confidentiality and professionalism of testing services, designing appropriate pre-discussion and post-discussion protocols, evaluating different models of service delivery, and considering their cost-effectiveness in relation to existing services.

 Statistics from Altmetric.com

 - MSM, men who have sex with men

 - VO, venue owner